helpermethod/up/README.md

     $ pwd
     /home/helpermethod

-It also allows you to pass it paths, that is a lists of pathnames
+It also allows you to pass it paths, that is a lists of basenames

     $ cd /home/helpermethod/project/bash-specs
     $ up project home